 I’m the CEO of $SMRT, a creator coin on Rally.io.
-I write for Forbes, host way too many video podcasts including TechFirst with John Koetsier, and consult with tech companies in Silicon Valley, Tel Aviv, and around the world.
+I write for Forbes, host way too many video podcasts including my personal passion project TechFirst with John Koetsier, and consult with tech companies in Silicon Valley, Tel Aviv, and around the world.

 I’m also a pretty brand-spanking-new angel investor, and have invested in two early stage startups so far: Rapchat, a social music creation startup, and Admix, a game monetization startup.
 I invest as part of the MDM syndicate; please do not contact me for individual investment opportunities.